 Consult the Research and Travel Grant Budget Guidelines and Sample before submitting your proposal.
 OUR also offers workshops to help students prepare for this, How to: Fund Your Research, check the Calendar for upcoming dates.

 The Summer Undergraduate Research Fellowship (SURF) program provides professional development and financial support to student researchers.
-Participants are awarded a $1500 scholarship for the Summer C term, with support from the Office of Undergraduate Research and the Office of Research and Commercialization.
+SURF Professional Development workshops are held on Friday mornings throughout the summer.
+Participants are awarded a $1500 scholarship for the Summer C term (faculty receive $250), with support from the Office of Undergraduate Research and the Office of Research and Commercialization.

 Track 1: Emerging Fellows